Approximately 198 jobs during peak construction and 6 long-term jobs during operations with an emphasis on local job creation

 Energy Independence

-Generate local clean energy that strengthens the grid through resources diversity
+Generate local clean energy that strengthens the grid through resource diversity

-Repsol Renewables North America is wholly owned by Repsol, a global multi-energy company that leads the energy transition and has set itself the goal of being zero net emissions by 2050.
+Repsol Renewables is wholly owned by Repsol, a global multi-energy company that leads the energy transition and has set itself the goal of being zero net emissions by 2050.

 Our Experience